 This organization offers free confidential testing.
 Pre- and post-counseling is provided by certified counselors.
-They also provide direct care services to those persons who need them, including financial counseling.
-NARAN is also a network agency for persons living with AIDS.
+They also provide direct care services or referrals for those persons who need them, including financial counseling.
+NARAN is also a network agency for persons living with an HIV positive result.
 A referral can be made by contacting the office at 931-4HIV (4448).
+Their office, located at 2919 E. Matthews, Ste A, is open Monday through Thursday from 9:00 a.m. to 4:00 p.m. and Friday from 9:00 a.m. to 12:00 p.m.